zhkl0228/unidbg/README.md

 # unidbg

-Allows you to emulate an Android ARM32 and/or ARM64 native library.<br>
+Allows you to emulate an Android ARM32 and/or ARM64 native library, and an experimental  iOS ARM32 emulation.<br>

 This is an educational project to learn more about the ELF file format and ARM assembly.